oobabooga/text-generation-webui/README.md

 │   ├── llama-13b.ggmlv3.q4_K_M.bin
 ```

-These models have to be downloaded manually and are not supported by the automated downloaders yet.
+Those models must be downloaded manually, as they are not currently supported by the automated downloader.

 #### GPT-4chan